Optus mobile plans: price, data and value compared

 Optus’ mobile network generally provides great coverage, particularly in well-populated metro areas.
 It does play second fiddle to Telstra in remote and regional locations, where service often depends on population density.
 Moreover, many smaller towns and regional highways (even major ones) that offer some measure of Telstra coverage have no Optus presence at all.

-While that 5G figure continues to grow (as it does with Telstra and Vodafone), it’s largely restricted to capital cities at this point, and even then, as of April 2024, there’s no 5G in Darwin and Hobart.
-When comparing coverage maps, Optus’ 5G network also offers less consistent ‘blanket’ coverage than Telstra or Vodafone – it’s likely that Optus is still being quite tactical with its rollout, as its maps are quite ‘spotty’.
+While that 5G figure continues to grow (as it does with Telstra and Vodafone), it’s largely restricted to capital cities at this point.
+When comparing coverage maps, Optus’s 5G network also offers less consistent ‘blanket’ coverage than Telstra or Vodafone – it’s likely that Optus is still being quite tactical with its rollout, as its maps are quite ‘spotty’.
 In practical terms, what this means is that you’re more likely to roam in and out of 5G areas with Optus than the other two big telcos.

 You can use Optus’ network map to check if your area is covered by the Optus network as well as compare 3G, 4G and 5G access.